-This happened to me back in March.
+This happened to me in March 2020.
 I had just got a writing commission to write a lot of short animations within a tight timeframe, which meant lots of daily deadlines over a period of several weeks.
 It was intense.
 Then suddenly lockdown happened.
-Like many people, I suddenly found myself looking after my toddler full time without childcare.
+Like many people, I suddenly found myself looking after my toddler full-time without childcare.
 Luckily my husband was a huge support, but I still only had small windows of writing time, whenever he wasn’t working.
 So when my little writing slot opened up, I wanted to sit down and hit the ground running.

 But could I do it?
 No way.
 Day after day, my mind would jump and spin and dance, anywhere and everywhere except on what I was supposed to be writing.
 It would especially turn to the news and all the uncertainty in the world around us.
 It was infuriating and also really stressful, as I had to get this work done.
 Surviving on no sleep was not an option as I need oodles of energy for my toddler!